eco-by-different/smarttar-star/README.md

 # SmartTAR 1.4.0

+> [!CAUTION]
-Archives created by SmartTAR 1.3.2 and earlier from the root of a drive, including mounted ISO volumes, may contain flattened paths and missing files when different source paths collapsed to the same archive-relative path.
-Archives created from ordinary subfolders are substantially less likely to be affected.
+> Archives created by SmartTAR 1.3.2 and earlier from the root of a drive,
+> including mounted ISO volumes, may contain flattened paths and missing
+> files when different source paths collapsed to the same archive-relative
+> path.
+>
+> Archives created from ordinary subfolders are substantially less likely
+> to be affected.
 Recreate drive-root archives using SmartTAR 1.4.0 or later.

---
+---

 **SmartTAR STAR** is a Windows PowerShell GUI archiver and backup tool built around the Windows `tar.exe` / bsdtar engine.